 - Potato

-- Beef – I am using cubed beef because I had some in my fridge.
-However, ground beef is a great option.
+- Beef – I am using ground beef because I had some in my fridge.
+However, thinly sliced beef is a great option.
 Other alternatives like ground chicken, pork, and lamb are good, too.
+I would ensure the meat is ground or thinly sliced so it will cook thoroughly in the rice cooker.

 - Grated garlic

-- Beef stock – any stock and brand works.
+- 2 cups Beef stock – any stock and brand works.
 If you don’t have any stock on hand, you can use water, but the flavor will be different.

 - Tonkatsu sauce (optional) – I’ve always enjoyed drizzling tonkatsu sauce on my curry.
 You may think, “tonkatsu sauce on curry?” but it’s a common thing to do in Japan.
 If you have yet to try that, see how you like it!
 My favorite is the Bulldog brand.